SaingHmineTun/TMKTypingTutor/README.md

 1. **Registration/Login**:
    - New users need to register an account with a username and password
-   - Returning users can log in with their existing credentials
+   - Returning users canlog in with their existing credentials

 2. **Select Keyboard Layout**:
    - Choose from 4 available keyboard layouts: SIL, Yunghkio, Kawsai (Panglong), or Namkhone